The White House is revealing new comprehensive guidelines for the responsible development of crypto assets in the US economy.

 “The President will evaluate whether to call upon Congress to amend the Bank Secrecy Act (BSA), anti-tip-off statutes, and laws against unlicensed money transmitting to apply explicitly to digital asset service providers – including digital asset exchanges and non-fungible token (NFT) platforms.

-He will also consider urging Congress to raise the penalties for unlicensed money transmitting to match the penalties for similar crimes under other money-laundering statutes and to amend relevant federal statutes to let the Department of Justice prosecute digital asset crimes in any jurisdiction where a victim of those crimes is found.”Don't Miss a Beat – Subscribe to get crypto email alerts delivered directly to your inbox
+He will also consider urging Congress to raise the penalties for unlicensed money transmitting to match the penalties for similar crimes under other money-laundering statutes and to amend relevant federal statutes to let the Department of Justice prosecute digital asset crimes in any jurisdiction where a victim of those crimes is found.”Don't Miss a Beat – Subscribe to get email alerts delivered directly to your inbox

 Check Price Action